Day Sail FAQ

 What should I expect to do?

 STS Leeuwin II is run by permanent crew members, as well as volunteers.
-So there is no expectation that you participate with sailing operations.
-You can sit on deck and absorb the unique atmosphere on-board a tall-ship.
-A tour of the ship will be offered for those interested.
+There is no expectation that you participate with sailing operations.
+You can sit on deck if you wish, and absorb the unique atmosphere sailing on-board a tall-ship.
+A tour of the ship is offered for those interested.

-However, if you want to be involved, there will be opportunities to join in activities such as hauling the lines, taking the helm or climbing the bowsprit.
+However, if you wish to get involved and experience the life on-board a working ship, there will be opportunities to join in activities such as hauling the lines, taking the helm or climbing the bowsprit.

 Where do we go?